Automattic/Edit-Flow/readme.txt

 == Upgrade Notice ==

 = 0.6 =
-New features, including story budget and editorial metadata, a completely rewritten calendar view, and a bug fix for editorial comments appearing in the admin.
+New features, including story budget and editorial metadata, a completely rewritten calendar view, and many bug fixes, including one for editorial comments appearing in the admin.

 == Changelog ==